OpenMatchmaking/bench-pathfinder/README.md

   - `conf` - a bunch of configuration files for Gatling tool, e.g. Gatling itself / logging / Akka
   - `results` - special folder which is used as a storage for Gatling reports
   - `user-files` - code with performance / load tests in Scala which are simulate a user's behaviour
--  `microservice-echo` stores the code for a small microservice that returns data to the caller as is, without any changes:
+-  `microservice-echo` stores the code for a small microservice that returns data to the caller as is, without any changes

 # License
 The bench-pathfinder code is published under BSD license.
 For more details read the [LICENSE](https://github.com/OpenMatchmaking/bench-pathfinder/blob/master/LICENSE) file.